-Ok, where did I …. back to the trek.
-Follow the river.
+From here, follow the left bank, keeping some distance from the river.
+The trail here is heavily overgrown, but noticeable and soon becomes pretty obvious and easy to follow.
 Your advance will be slowed down by several gullies formed by smaller streams joining the river.

-Right behind this forest you will find flat place suitable for camping.
+Not far behind the second grove, you will find a spot somewhat suitable for camping.
+Not particularly flat, but few tents could fit here and there is a small stream among the trees uphill.
 Depending on the time you will have to decide whether to stay here or continue -

-but if you want to make in the next day to Khaishi, you will have to walk (or walk next day 12 hours as we did, but I wouldnt recommend it to anyone).
+but if you want to make in the next day to Khaishi, you will have to press on (or walk 12 hours on the next day as we did, but I wouldn't recommend it to anyone).

-So lets hurry.
-Some 100 meters behind a campsite path turns to the north and dives into major side valley, at this section its already well visible.
+Some 100 meters behind a campsite path turns to the north and dives into a major side valley, at this section, it's already well visible.

 It crosses two small streams and begins climbing to the pass.
 You need to climb on a big, wide side ridge in front of you that eventually narrows and bends to the right.